Nwokike/newsguard-ai/README.md

 ## 🧠 Models

+This table shows the high-level status of each module.
+See the "Data Sources" section below for the specific datasets and requirements for each model.

 | Feature | Function | Status |
 | :--- | :--- | :---: |
 | Topic Classification | `predict_topic(text)` | ✅ Done |